andypiper/simple_analytics_python/examples/README.md

 This directory contains example scripts demonstrating how to use the Simple Analytics Python client.

-## UV Runnable Examples
+## Running the Examples

-These examples use [UV](https://docs.astral.sh/uv/) inline script dependencies, making them easy to run without manual dependency management.
+These examples use [UV](https://docs.astral.sh/uv/) inline script dependencies (PEP 723), making them easy to run without manual dependency management.
+They can also be run with regular Python if dependencies are installed.

 ### Prerequisites